Semrush helps you:

 Let’s dive right in.

-Chapter 1:Ecommerce Keyword Research
+Perform Keyword Research

 Why?

-As you can see, keyword research is a VERY big deal for your ecommerce site.
+Keyword research is a VERY big deal for your ecommerce site.

-How To Find Keywords For Ecommerce Product and Category Pages
+How to Find Keywords for Ecommerce Product and Category Pages

-Most keyword research tutorials focus on “informational keywords”.
+Most keyword research tutorials focus on “informational keywords.”

 These are keywords that people type into search engines to discover helpful “how-to” content.

-(Like “How to make pour over coffee”.)
+(Like “How to make pour-over coffee.”)

 (Like “Chemex coffee filters”.)

-Amazon Suggest
+Look at Amazon Suggest

-First, head over to Amazon and enter a keyword that describes one of your products.
+Enter a keyword that describes one of your products.
+But don’t start the search quite yet.

-The keywords Amazon suggests tend to be very targeted (also known as long tail keywords).
-Not only do long tail keywords tend to convert better than shorter terms, but they’re usually less competitive too.
+The keywords Amazon suggests tend to be very targeted (also known as long-tail keywords).

 Rinse and repeat for the most important products on your site.

-Keyword Tool Dominator
+Use Keyword Tool Dominator

 To use it, just enter a seed keyword into the tool:

-Keyword Tool Dominator – Amazon keyword tool
+Keyword Tool Dominator – Amazon search

-And it will spit out dozens of keyword suggestions.
+The tool will spit out dozens of keyword suggestions.

 Before we leave Amazon, it’s time to use one more feature on the site that’s a goldmine for category page keywords.

-Amazon (and Competitor) Categories
+Check Amazon (and Competitor) Categories

 This is a HUGE mistake.
 While category pages may not convert as well as product pages, they still generate sales.
 So it makes sense to spend time finding keywords for your category pages.